 Welcome to a series of blogs from Phase 3 discussing the latest trends in HR and Payroll technology.
-In the first part to this series I wanted to cover “Performance Management – is it being replaced?”.
+In the first part of this series I wanted to cover: “Performance Management – is it being replaced?”.

 Managing employee performance is a complex and onerous task for many.
-In many organsations employees have an annual appraisal, 6 month review and might be rated on a scale of 1 – 5 with 1 being rubbish and 5 being excellent.
-I remember sitting for hours with a booklet of ‘core competencies’ and having to set objectives that were relevant to the businesses competencies in a previous role – Painful.
+In many organisations employees have an annual appraisal, six month review and might be rated on a scale of 1 – 5 (with 1 being rubbish and 5 being excellent).
+I remember sitting for hours with a booklet of ‘core competencies’ and having to set objectives that were relevant to the businesses competencies in a previous role – painful.

 Despite being a dread for many managers and employees, it is natural that such a system exists.
 People are expensive for a business and so need to be managed.
 Some employees thrive on being managed, and others like the feedback regularly.
 People also create the value (the commodity) and so should be managed.
 Finding a system that can reduce cost and increase value is difficult – particularly when people are the subject.

 Perhaps the ‘management by objectives’ days are over.
 Instead, many organisations now manage goals and set expectations – this subtle change in language is important.
 Settings goals for employees regularly means these goals can be smaller, more specific and measurable and therefore at the forefront of the employees mind.
 Regular check ins with employees are also important to measure progress and to address challenges the employee is facing.
 Feedback can consist of commentary from the employee, their peers, their manager and even customers.

 Many modern solutions (I had the chance to see Intuo recently) include this form of performance approach.
 Recognition from other employees is also key.

 At Phase 3, our performance management process is linked to our business plan, which is digested into small 90 day chunks.
 Our performance conversations take place regularly, we use employee pulse surveys to see how people feel about work and use recognition to thank our co-workers publicly.